Associate Dean of Graduate Studies & Research

 Dr. Grace joined Lawrence Tech's Department of Civil Engineering in 1988 and was named chair in 2002.
 In recognition of his outstanding teaching, research, and accomplishments in his field, he was named Lawrence Tech's first university distinguished professor in 2008.

 Associate Dean for Undergraduate Programs and Associate Professor

 Dr. Arslan joined LTU in August 2010 from Columbia University, New York, NY where she received her Ph.D.
 During her Ph.D. studies she also worked at Universite de Sherbrooke, Quebec, Canada as a Research Associate.
 She got promoted to the rank of Associate Professor in July 2017.
 Her current research interests include but not limited to Power and Thermal Management of HEVs, MEMS, microfluidics, PowerMEMS and Thermal Sciences and energy systems.
 Dr. Arslan is an active member of ASME, SAE and SWE.
-She served as the faculty advisor for the LTU Collegiate Chapter of ASME and received the Outstanding Section Advisor Award in 2015 and she is also the recipient of the The Mary E. and Richard E. Marburger Excellence in Achievement Award 2014 Faculty Member of the Year.
+She served as the faculty advisor for the LTU Collegiate Chapter of ASME and received the Outstanding Section Advisor Award in 2015.
+She is also the recipient of the Mary E. and Richard E. Marburger Faculty Member of the Year Award in 2014.

 Associate Dean of Graduate Studies and Research